DNonov/blog/posts/recover-uncommitted-changes.md

 exit 0;
 ```

-It's handy to have an alias in our `.gitconfig` file.
+It's handy to have an alias in the `.gitconfig` file.

 ```bash
 [alias]